PaklongC/Fitnesswheelchair/_posts/2019-10-28-data-visualization.md

 ---
 layout: post
-title: Example how to use markdown
+title: Data visualization
-subtitle: Each post also has a subtitle
+subtitle: D3.js, DCD Hub and Jupyter Notebook
 ---

 You can write regular [markdown](http://en.wikipedia.org/wiki/Markdown) here and Jekyll will automatically convert it to a nice webpage.